MathewKJ2048/Lexical-Analyser/README.md

 '|'  - union
 '◦'  - concatenation
 '\'  - escape character
-'.'  - arbitrary character
+'.'  - any character not found in the alphabet
 'e'  - null string (epsilon)
 'p'  - empty language (phi)
 '('  - close bracket
 ')'  - open bracket
+'#'  - end of input

 If these characters are to be used in the regex, they need to be escaped using the escape character.
 '◦' should not be used to explicitly show concatenation; the regex ab is automatically converted to a◦b by the tool.
 Thus '◦' should be used only after escaping.
+Similarly, '#' should be used only after escaping.